beameio/beame-sdk/README.md

 Bash completion is available, run `beame` to see instructions.

-## If current shell version does not support auto completion, please follow instructions below:
+## If current shell version does not support auto completion, please follow instructions below (mostly relevant for MacOS):
 First ensure, that your bash version is 4.3 or higher.
 If not - upgrade it.

     sudo bash -c 'echo /usr/local/bin/bash >> /etc/shells'